elice2026/Unity_In_Wonderland/README.md

 Unity in Wonderland is built to support beginners and aspiring developers in learning Unity in a clear, structured, and practical way.

-The application focuses on active learning, allowing users to engage with real Unity workflows and develop practical skills through guided exercises and learning stages.
+The application emphasizes active learning, allowing users to engage with real Unity workflows and develop practical skills through guided exercises and structured learning stages.

 ---